liamshen10/CS598_Final_Project/README.md

 ## ⚙️ Requirements

-To run the project, open `finalProject.ipynb` in Google Colab or a local Jupyter environment.
+To run the project, open `CS598FinalProjectLiamAbhitej.ipynb` in Google Colab or a local Jupyter environment.

 **Python Version:** 3.11
 Install dependencies via: